CuteNatalie/Palworld-Modded-Server-Linux/README.md

 > - Use xquartz if using Mac OS
 > - Use the -X option when using ssh if using linux or using wsl

+>[!IMPORTANT]
+> - MAKE SURE THAT WINE IS SET TO A 64 BIT PREFIX OR ELSE NOTHING WILL RUN PROPERLY.
+To do this, make sure to set WINEARCH to win64 by doing `export WINEARCH=win64`.

 # If you have winetricks installed:
 ```bash
 winetricks vcrun2022